-I have a lot of experience with getting through a night of coughing.
-My daughter’s coughing.
+I have lots of experience with getting through a night of coughing– my daughter’s coughing.
 Laying awake listening to her cough, not sleeping.
 Getting up with her.
 Talking to the naturopathic doctor in the middle of the night.

-My daughter’s now 13.
-But even from the time when she was teeny her cold “go-to” was her lungs and a cough.
+My daughter’s now 16.
+But from the time when she was teeny her colds’ “go-tos” were her lungs and a cough.
 She eventually, at the age of 7, was diagnosed with a bad case of asthma.
 (See the update on her condition below.)

-Over the years we’d tried teas, vaporizers, humidifiers, steamy showers in the middle of the night and a few natural remedies, thankfully bi-passing the artificial cough syrup medicines that are so popular among worried parents.
+Over the years, for the coughs, we tried teas, vaporizers, humidifiers, steamy showers in the middle of the night and natural remedies, thankfully bi-passing the artificial cough syrup medicines that are so popular among worried parents.

-I began learning about essential oils only a year ago.
+I began learning about essential oils only a year before I found steam tents.
 But I quickly saw why there are so many EO enthusiasts.
-I’m so excited to share with you how easy it is to bring relief.
-And to provide you with the solution, too.
+Steam tent + EO = best relief!

-**Update**- Recently our family had a long-lasting virus.
+**Update**- In 2015 our family had a long-lasting virus.
 Three of us got painful ear infections.
 I learned from the experience that steam tents also help with ear infections.
 They release the pressure caused by excess fluid in the nasal and ear canals.
 Spending as long as 25 minutes in a steam tent can bring relief.
-When herbal or garlic/onion ear drops don’t help enough, try a steam tent.
+When herbal (like mullein) or garlic/onion ear drops don’t help enough, try a steam tent.

-Tea tree oil is our favorite essential oil for a steam tent.
-We also like clove, lavender and peppermint and have found them all to be effective.
-Rosemary and lemon are also good options.
-Eucalyptus is great for adults but not recommended for children.
+Tea tree oil is our favorite essential oil for a steam tent (find it here).
+We also like clove (here), lavender (here) and peppermint (here) and have found them all to be effective.
+Rosemary (here) and lemon (here) are also good options.
+Eucalyptus (find it here) is great for adults but not recommended for children.
 You can make a blend of more than one.
 This is how it works:

 - Bring a saucepan of water, or a deep skillet of water, to a boil.